Testosterone cream for low sex drive?

 Medical Treatment Options:

 If you are considering medical treatment, you should think about discussing your symptoms with a health care provider.
-Columbia students may call x4-2284 or log on to Open Communicator to make an appointment with a provider at Medical Services.
 Female sexual dysfunction may be the result of other medical conditions, so your doctor may develop a treatment plan to address those issues.
 Other treatments include:

 - Estrogen therapy.
 Estrogen is a hormone that plays a part in vaginal health.
 Low levels of estrogen can affect female sex drive.
 Estrogen therapy may involve creams, gels, or tablets.
 It is usually given to women to cope with menopause symptoms.